timoshuk/vcci_wp/README.md

-# vcci_wp
-Blocks for WP thems Wordpres VCCI
+# vcci_wp This is the home page template for the site vcci.com.ua